Tutorials & Integrations

 Step 5: Combine tools for a complete workflow

 Real research involves chaining calls together.
-Here's a pattern that finds high-yield pools and then checks whether the underlying tokens are safe:
+Here's a pattern that finds high-yield pools and then checks whether the underlying tokens trigger risk flags:

 def research_yield_opportunities(chain: str = "ethereum", min_apy: float = 5.0):

-"""Find yield pools above a threshold, then verify token safety."""
+"""Find yield pools above a threshold, then inspect token risk signals."""

 # 1. Fetch pools